 Often, this will do.
 Even badly affected pipes have completely cleared up after a single treatment, although I've cleaned friends' pipes that took three treatments.
 Try it, smoke it, and if necessary, try it again.

-Olive oil is all there is to it.
-Wet a rag or some kitchen paper with olive oil, rub it into the wood (don't be stingy) and let it draw in over the course of a day.
-The wood will become darker and richer; you can repeat the process if you like, although usually, once does the trick.
+Vegetable oil is all there is to it - I prefer boiled linseed oil, but olive oil works too.
+Liberaly wet a rag or some kitchen paper with your oil of choice, rub it into the wood and let it soak into the wood over the course of a day.
+The wood will become darker and richer in tone; you can repeat the process if you like, although usually, once does the trick.
 Try to avoid the inside of the bowl, but don't worry if you spill into it.
-Just clean it off with a rag, it may taste a bit funny on your first smoke but it'll clear out.
+Just clean it off with a rag - it may taste a bit funny on your first smoke but it'll clear out.

 A cheap-as-dirt thrift shop pipe can easily be turned back into the elegant vessel it once was.

-Stems will turn brown, green or even yellow over the years, and they will sour your smoke by tasting bad.
-Luckily, it's fairly easily fixed.
+Stems will turn brown, green and even yellow over the years, and they will spoil your smoke by tasting bad.
+Happily, oxidation can be dealt with fairly easily.

-There's a lot of to-do about soaking stems in hydrogen peroxide, which a friend of mine did and it certainly cleared up the stem - however, oxidation returned doubly fast.
+There's a lot of to-do about soaking stems in hydrogen peroxide, which a friend of mine tried once, and it certainly cleared up the stem; it also required a lot of post-treatment sanding and polishing - and oxidation returned doubly fast.

-I've never tried it myself, as I use special mouthpiece polish.
-It comes in several brands (I currently use Denicare from a little flat tin), and I imagine they all work.
-The process is simple: gather some of the polish on a rag and polish it into the material.
-It usually takes a polishing session or two, but the results are striking.
-Dull green stems are returned to shiny black glory in minutes.
+I prefer to use special mouthpiece polish.
+It comes in several brands (I currently use Denicare from a little flat tin).
+Gather some of the polish on a rag and rub it into the surface of the mouthpiece.
+Rub the mouthpiece down with a clean cloth, and repeat.
+Dull green stems can be returned to shiny black glory in minutes.

-The foul taste also disappears, though the polish itself leaves a rather musty taste.
-It takes a few smokes to get rid of it, so don't worry.
+The foul taste also disappears, though the polish itself can leave a rather musty taste, which goes away after a couple of days.
 I recommend trowling the Internet or tobacco shops for mouthpiece polish; it's a fairly obscure product, but not crazy hard to find.

 You can take a look at the image above to see the effect that two polishing sessions had on a very green stem.